:: The articles in this series were originally published

 Tony is a Languedoc-based Brit, a record producer with expertise in 78-rpm reissues and a musical taste to match.
 Hes also an accomplished jazz pianist and a velvet-voiced bilingual singer.
 His CD Un Seul Couvert...
 (2009), which Tony released in France under the nom de plume B.T.
 Lafayette, is a big favorite in my household.
 (Hear the title track in this video.
 Two other tracks are available on iTunes.)
 The CD may be purchased directly from the artist.

-Seven years ago, I was fortunate to make Tonys acquaintance thanks to his interest in Brazilian music of the 1920s40s.
+In 2002, I was fortunate to make Tonys acquaintance thanks to his interest in Brazilian music of the 1920s40s.
 Lately, his attention has turned to Dorival Caymmi.
 In the e-mail he sent last December, Tony wrote in his inimitable style:

 In lieu of my post-déjeuner siesta yesterday, I decided to clean up the 1940 two-sided version of Caymmis O Mar.
 I was wrestling with a few obstinate clicks in Part 2 of the song (i.e., the samba section), when I kept being reminded of another number that I couldnt quite place.
 Finally, I worked out what it was: the 1967 Glen Campbell smash Gentle on My Mind, penned by one John Hartford.
 The similarities are quite striking, though I cant imagine how Mr. Hartford got to hear Dorival.